AnyiRao/AMAHMM/README.md

 ## Intro
 We construct a comprehensive system and show how it works with detailed theoretical induction, including score follower training/decoding and score accompanist.
+The detail can be found in [Paper](http://anyirao.com/papers/Report%20Automatic%20Music%20Accompanist.pdf).

 We propose a fast decoding algorithm, reduced computational complexity.
-It is able to work in real time with practical length scores
+It is able to work in real time with practical length scores.
 We build up two hands parallel HMM to improve accuracy and computational speed.